SyndicateProtocol/syndicate-appchains/README.md

 ### Running in GitHub Codespaces

 If you would like, you can run the Dev Container in GitHub Codespaces.
 This is useful for long-running tasks or development in a browser away from your local machine.
 To launch a Codespace, navigate to the branch you want to use, click the "Code" button (where repo cloning typically is) and then click "Create codespace on \[branch-name]".

+GitHub Codespaces are compatible with VS Code and JetBrains, but not Cursor.
+You don't need to handle ssh credentials in Codespaces, as GitHub Codespaces handles authentication for you.